 - ensuring that a PhD interview (where appropriate) is offered to all students who completed REPs within the DTP or CDT.

-The student and project supervisor at the hosting organisation will be required to complete a brief report on the outcome of the placement.
+The student and DTP or CDT lead will be required to complete a brief report on the outcome of the placement.